FreskyZ/fine/docs/container.md

-the common answer in ai and search result to use --network host, is completely *incorrect* for rootless mode, because rootless mode use kernel's user namespace feature, and the opened port is inside the user namespace, not available outside, you can find this by difference in netstat inside container and outside the container, and open another service to listen to same port outside container successfully runs, this is even difference issue from windows docker desktop --network host means the docker desktop specific wsl distro, not the normal distro you are using, running docker cli and docker normal -v and -p parameter is interactive with
+the common answer in ai and search result to use --network host, is completely *incorrect* for rootless mode, because rootless mode use kernel's user namespace feature, and the opened port is inside the user namespace, not available outside, you can find this by difference in netstat inside container and outside the container, and open another service to listen to same port outside container successfully runs

 UPDATE: the common answer in ai and search result to add rules to DOCKER-USER chain is completely *incorrect* for rootless mode, because iptables and nftables need very root permission to manipulate, and rootless mode does